Q24/oauth-client-core/README.md

 ## Token expiration

+The library takes care of cleaning up any expired access tokens automatically.
+Every time a local token is retreived from storage this cleanup process runs.

 Often times, the access token is set to expire after a certain period.
 Before this period is over, we can still request a new token.

-The renewal of a token should only take place as long as the user continues to use the application.
+**The renewal of a token should only take place as long as the user continues to use the application.**
 If the application renews tokens without paying attention to user activity, it is a potential threat to the security of the user's information.

 A common way to detect application usage is to hook into requests that have been authenticated.
 These are either requests to the backend API (i.e. requests to protected resources) or front-end navigation to routes that require authentication.
 In addition, the necessity of creating a new token must be considered.
 If the expiration time is still far in the future, it should be decided not to renew the token yet.